Plumbing the Depths of the Upper Mississippi Valley:

-Lucy Eldersveld Murphy is Associate Professor of History at Ohio State University.
-The University of Nebraska Press published her major work, A Gathering of Rivers: Indians, Metis, and Mining in the Western Great Lakes, 1737–1832 in 2000.
-She edited with Rebecca Kugel, Native Women’s History in Eastern North America Before 1900: A Guide to Research and Writing (Nebraska, 2007).
+Lucy Eldersveld Murphy is Professor of History at Ohio State University, Newark.
+The University of Nebraska Press published her major works, A Gathering of Rivers: Indians, Metis, and Mining in the Western Great Lakes, 1737–1832 in 2000 and Native Women’s History in Eastern North America Before 1900: A Guide to Research and Writing, co-edited with Rebecca Kugel (2007).

-Pierre Lebeau, Professor Emeritus of History at North Central College, Naperville, Illinois, is past president of the Center and a member of the Editorial Advisory Boards for the Journal of the Illinois State Historical Society and the Journal of Illinois History.
+Pierre Lebeau was Professor Emeritus of History at North Central College, Naperville, Illinois, past president of the Center, and a member of the editorial advisory boards for the Journal of the Illinois State Historical Society and the Journal of Illinois History.

 CFCS Members: $10.00 Non-Members: $13.00